slavaGanzin/http2-server/README.md

 # http2-server
 Simple HTTP2/SPDY server similiar to [http-server](https://github.com/indexzero/http-server) using [express](https://github.com/expressjs/express) & [node-spdy](https://github.com/indutny/node-spdy)

+*Due to issues in [node-spdy](https://github.com/spdy-http2/node-spdy/issues/363) http2-server will not work on Node 12 or above.
+If someone want to fix this we all will appreciate your work*

 # Installation
 ```
   sudo npm install -g static-http2-server
 ```
 # Naive PUSH_PROMISE
 By default http2-server match static resources with their Referer header (for example '/') and will [server push](https://http2.github.io/faq/#whats-the-benefit-of-server-push) them coupled with response, when refered resource (e.g. index.html) would be requested next time

 # Usage